mitric-lab/programming_theochem/src/03-molecular_integrals/01-gaussian_orbitals.md

 $$
 a new Gaussian at the "center of mass" $P_x$ with the total exponent
 $p$, scaled by $\exp\left( \mu X_{AB}^2 \right)$.
-Since Gaussian orbitals can be easily factored into Cartesian directions, a proof for 3D-Gaussians follow trivially from the proof for 1D-Gaussians.
+Since Gaussian orbitals can be easily factored into Cartesian directions, a proof for 3D-Gaussians follows trivially from the proof for 1D-Gaussians.

 ### Contracted Gaussians
-Because Gaussians do differ quite a bit from Slater functions, we can make them more accurate by using a linear comination of Gaussians, i.e.
+Because Gaussians do differ quite a bit from Slater functions, we can make them more accurate by using a linear combination of Gaussians, i.e.
 $$
 G(x; {\alpha_i}, {c_i}, \vec{A}) = \sum_{i=1}^N c_i g(\vec{x}; \alpha_i, \vec{A})
 $$